apache/seatunnel/docs/en/connector-v2/sink/HdfsFile.md

 ### row_delimiter [string]

 The separator between rows in a file.
 Only needed by `text` and `csv` file format.

+### max_rows_in_memory [int]

+When File Format is Excel,The maximum number of data items that can be cached in the memory.Note that you need to install fonts when using openjdk.

 ### partition_by [array]